 - Two class – 615 Long Range

-No matter how airlines configure their cabins, the Airbus A380 pushes the 747 right out the gate with passenger capacity.
+No matter how airlines configure their cabins, the Airbus A380 pushes the 747 right out of the gate with passenger capacity.
 In a full economy configuration, the A380 can handle 250 more passengers than the 747.
-Nonetheless, this is because it was designed nearly 35-40 years after the Boeing 747 first took flight, and Airbus knew exactly what metrics to focus on.
+Nonetheless, this is because it was designed nearly 35-40 years after the Boeing 747 first took flight, and Airbus knew exactly what metrics it wanted to focus on.